Managing Information Overload: Curating Your Professional Feed

 Data from the Reuters Institute suggests that over 50% of professionals feel "worn out" by the news cycle.
 Furthermore, research indicates that it takes an average of 23 minutes to return to a state of deep focus after a single digital interruption.
 Curation is no longer a luxury; it is a fundamental survival skill for the modern executive.

-The Cost of Passive Consumption
+Passive Consumption Cost

 The primary mistake professionals make is treating their feed like a "buffet" rather than a "pharmacy."
 They subscribe to everything "just in case," leading to a cluttered mental workspace.
 This FOMO (Fear Of Missing Out) results in a paradox of choice: the more options we have for learning, the less we actually learn.